Wednesday, June 5, 2013

 Footnotes

 [1] This isn't true of all musical inventors, of course.
-While Johann Sebastian Bach's music was derided as old-fashioned in his own time, its inspiration to later composers led them to revive his works.
+While Bach's music was derided as old-fashioned in his own time, its inspiration to later composers led them to revive his works.
 Bach now outshines all his successors, with only the possible exception of Beethoven.

 [2] By the way, I want to ensure that none of you are picturing the actual Bo Diddley, whose place within rock and roll's pantheon no doubt conjures only the warmest feelings today.
 Instead, try to imagine who can't possibly be music's next pioneering inventor.
 Seriously, do it right now.
 If you find this difficult, start by asking yourself: Who out there is doing everything wrong?
 Suddenly, the next Bo Diddleys don't seem so appealing, do they?